-- Staff had received relevant training in looking after people.
+• Staff had received relevant training in looking after people.
 They were knowledgeable of relevant best practice and regulations.
 Staff supported people with confidence and professionalism.
-A member of staff told us, "The training is good and [registered manager] is always pushing us to do more." - Systems of staff development including one to one supervision meetings and annual appraisals were in place.
+A relative told us, "The staff all seem very well trained and knowledgeable."

+• Systems of staff development including one to one supervision meetings and annual appraisals were in place.
 Staff completed an induction when they started working at the service and 'shadowed' experienced members of staff until they were assessed as competent to work unsupervised.